-Oscar EkponimoSoftware that feeds the poor
+Oscar EkponimoSoftware that cuts food waste

 Going hungry is a daily reality for an estimated 13 million Nigerians – but an enterprising software engineer is aiming to alleviate their suffering through a software service that redistributes food to people in need and reduces waste at the same time.